 Marketplace is a good place to test local sales.
 Consider framed decorations for a child’s room, cushion covers, Christmas decorations etc. Remember to include a descriptive title and plenty of notes in the description (including dimensions) so customers understand what they’re buying without sending you lots of questions.

 Check your local listings for nearby craft fairs.
 Anyone who visits these types of fairs can be a potential customer.
 There are a few costs involved such as transportation, booth rental, etc… but if you have enough completed cross stitch projects to cover your costs, you can make it back.

 You can find almost anything on ebay, including completed cross stitch pieces.
 When you create your listing, make sure to add as many details as possible including a good picture.
 Set your price and let their auction system do the rest.

-Etsy is the biggest marketplace for handmade items and the perfect place to start.
-Register on the website, create your store, list your items and start selling.
-If you design cross-stitch patterns, you can list them as well as any other handmade products you have at hand.
+Etsy is the biggest marketplace for handmade items and is a good place to learn the ropes of online sales.
+Register on the website, create your store, list your items and get started.
+If you design cross stitch patterns, you can list them as well.

-Check out this tutorial about how to create and Etsy store!
+Check out this tutorial about how to create an Etsy store.

 Etsy charges a small listing fee and a 5% transaction fee on all sales.
 Remember to check their fees policy before you join.